 While short-term, these projects have meaningful big impact - for both the student and the community partner.
 Students complete a FUSION skill module alongside their project deliverables, helping to expand their experience, skills, and networks.

-- Tenneisha Nelson, University of Saskatchewan
+- Dr. Tenneisha Nelson, PhD

 BIOL/OCSC 3711: Principles of Marine Biology